KeeganFargher/portfolio/data/blog/usapeec.md

 ## Challenges

-**Mixing offline-first and real-time is hard:** Trying to maintain a web socket connection while having little to no connectivity is difficult.
-We got around this by pinging our API every x seconds and determining if we are online or not.
-Only if we could ping our API would we attempt to re-establish our websocket connection.
-After too many retries we would fallback to long polling.

-For sending data, we pushed all of our actions into a queue in Redux and only dispatched them if we had connectivity, with a backoff retry policy if the dispatched actions timed out.
+**Mixing offline-first and real-time is hard:** Trying to send real time messages while having little to no connectivity is difficult.
+Especially if you are only checking for connectivity every few seconds.
+We got around this by pushing all of our actions into a queue in Redux and only dispatched them if we had connectivity, with a backoff retry policy if the dispatched actions timed out.

 **Prefetching data isn't always the way to go:** We made a decision at the start of development to fetch and store all data when the app loads up.
-This ended up being 10 - 15 API calls every time the app opens, to fetch all countries, events & trade shows, chats, etc.
+This grew quickly and ended up being 10 - 15 API calls every time the app opens, to fetch all countries, events & trade shows, chats, etc.

-While this did not make or break the app -- if I had to start this system from scratch today, I would either make one API call which returns all the data or pass in a date to the API to only fetch missing data.
+Future apps have to call a single endpoint on load, usually `/Config`, which has made our apps a lot easier to figure out when all data has been loaded, and makes expansion a lot easier.

+**Not using Typescript:** Our team wasn't familiar with Typescript at the time and decided not to go with it.
+This was a big mistake and definitely allowed bugs to creep in and just slowed development down in general (what data is being returned from this API?).
+We decided all future projects would use Typescript with ESLint & Prettier.

 ## How did it all turn out?

 Great!
 The client loved it and we've just wrapped up phase 3.

-## Happy quote from the client ?
+The app is live on both stores and the client is in the process of migrating their users onto the platform! 🥳

+> We just want to thank you guys for your hard work and your professionalism you put into your work.
+It paid off.